ashyfox/arknights_ost_downloader/README.md

 - ```python3 main.py``` or ```python main.py```

-- ```Enter the format of the song, mp3 or flac ( The songs offers .mp3 and .wav, the program will convert .wav to .flac or .mp3 since .wav can't do metadata. )```
+- ```Enter the format of the song, mp3 ,flac or all ( The songs offers .mp3 and .wav, the program will convert .wav to .flac or .mp3 since .wav can't do metadata. )```

+- ```Choose the all for download the song all for mp3 and flac by transfer from wav.```